Located on a plain at the south rim of the Snake River Canyon, the beautiful city of Twin Falls, Idaho is a great one to visit.

 CANYON SPRINGS GOLF COURSE

 If you’re hoping to practice your golf game while you’re visiting Twin Falls, you don’t have to worry.
-If you’re looking for a premier golf course, then look no further than this one – Canyon Springs Golf Course is the most sophisticated golf course in Southern Idaho.
+If you’re looking for a premier golf course, then you’ll love this one – Canyon Springs Golf Course is the most sophisticated golf course in Southern Idaho.

 Originally part of I.B.
 Perrine’s estate, this public golf course is set in the Snake River Canyon.
 Opened in 1973, the course features 18 holes for golfing, as well as stunning views.